mitmproxy/pdoc/README.md

 A file called `csv.m.html` will be written to the current directory.

-Or start an HTTP server that shows documentation for modules found only in your `PYTHONPATH` environment variable:
+Or start an HTTP server that shows documentation for any installed module:

     pdoc --http